 Pensions and Lifetime Savings Association Currency overlay: why and how? video.

 ▶ Walia J. Plain Vanilla Options

 About the author

-Article written by Shruti Chand (ESSEC Business School, Master in Management, 2020-2022).
+The article was written in September 2022 by Jayati WALIA (ESSEC Business School, Grande Ecole – Master in Management, 2019-2022).